When to use an Azure Multi-Factor Authentication Provider

 If your MFA provider is not linked to an Azure AD tenant, or you link the new MFA provider to a different Azure AD tenant, user settings and configuration options are not transferred.
-Also, existing Azure MFA Servers need to be reactivated using activation credentials generated through the new MFA Provider.
-Reactivating the MFA Servers to link them to the new MFA Provider doesn't impact phone call and text message authentication, but mobile app notifications will stop working for all users until they reactivate the mobile app.
+Also, existing Azure MFA Servers need to be reactivated using activation credentials generated through the MFA Provider.

 Removing an authentication provider